charmed-kubernetes/jenkins/docs/releases/stable/index.md

 A successful Jenkins job run only confirms that the tests were started, **not** that they passed.
 Check [Jenkaas](http://jenkaas.s3-website-us-east-1.amazonaws.com/) to ensure all tests completed successfully.
+Each column represents a day.
+Look for the day you triggered the release tests and check if all validation tests passed in that column.

 ### Notify Solutions QA